5 must-do things to get a job at a startup

 1. Showcase your personality

-Startups, as a general rule, are famed for their alternative quirks and sense of personality.
+Startups, as a general rule, are famed for their team culture and sense of personality.
 Whether that’s in their office design or their team nights out, the majority of startups pride themselves on being more human and down-to-earth than their corporate counterparts.
 If you want to be noticed by the CEOs of small companies, then make a point of standing out and embrace anything that makes you a bit different.
 Whether that’s through making your CV exciting to read and visually dynamic, or injecting a bit of personality into your cover letter so that it reads like a human, rather than a robot.
 When you get to the interview don’t be afraid to leave the suit at home and dress with a bit more individuality.
 Be confident in being able to express yourself as you, not just as a piece of generic paperwork.

 2. Target smaller teams